Province: (ICU stay) - Vancouver BC (2015) Currently residing: Gladstone, MB

 - My nails (hands and toes) are so thin

 - my feet are untouchable

-- my sugars sky rocket and are very hard to manage
+- my sugars sky rockets and are very hard to manage.

 - loss of appetite (what I do eat tastes different, things I used to love taste horrible now).